RachelVeer/Engine/README.md

 Disclaimer: I'm by no means an expert, things are inspired by both the Hazel & Kohi engine — while adding my own flavors.
 ## Building
 Eitherway, if you want to run the project yourself feel free to recursively clone the twoparadigms branch, as it utilizes submodules.
 Then run the **GenerateProjects.bat** in the *scripts* folder.
 Cheat sheet: `git clone --recurse-submodules --branch twoparadigms https://github.com/RachelVeer/Engine.git`.

+**Note:** This is under the assumption you're running Visual Studio 2019.